 Because of their herding instincts and high prey drive, they must be socialized early to prevent them from becoming nippy and aggressive around small animals and children.

 They can also be territorial.
 They make great watchdogs, but they must be well socialized, so they don’t become aggressive with guests and people they don’t know.
 With their own family they are very sweet and loyal.

 Bear in mind that for this clever pup, simply physical exertion is unlikely to be enough.
-Enroll in activities like agility trial and scent work training to give their minds a thorough workout too!
+Enrol in activities like agility training and scent work training to give their minds a thorough workout too!